#1 Choosing Your First Gun: Handguns

 Although the two words are often used interchangeably, when it comes to firearms, training and practice are not the same.
 Training is something you do under the watchful eye of a competent instructor.
 From a practical standpoint, you cannot “train” yourself.
 Only an experienced instructor can point out the areas you need to improve and reinforce the areas you have mastered.

-Practice, as opposed to training, is something you can and should do on your own.
+Unlike training, practice is something you can and should do on your own.
 After you have attended training you should be able to identify your strong areas and weak areas.
 We practice to maintain a level of skill and to improve in certain areas

 For instance, you may have discovered during training that your first shot on target is often low and left.
 Your instructor explained and demonstrated a proper trigger press and front sight focus.
 You understand what you need to do; now you need to consistently apply that during practice.